snarrenberg/westerparse/docs/userguide.rst

 :literal:`'writeToServer'` is used by the web site to write parses to musicxml files, which are then displayed in the browser window.

 :literal:`'writeToLocal'` can be used to write parses to a local directory.
 [The user can select a directory by editing the configuration.py file.]
 By default, the files are written to 'parses_from_context/'.
 The name for each file consists of the prefix 'parser_output\_', a timestamp, and the suffix '.musicxml'.

 :literal:`'writeToPng'` uses the application MuseScore to produce png files, which can then be used as illustrations.
 In the process, MuseScore first generates an xml file and from that derives the png file.
 These are named with the prefix 'parser_output\_',
-a timestamp, and the appropriate suffix. note that Musescore inserts '-1' before adding the '.png' suffix.
+a timestamp, and the appropriate suffix.
+Note that Musescore inserts '-1' before adding the '.png' suffix.
 The default directory for these files is 'tempimages/'.
 [This, too, can be changed by editing the configuration.py file.]

 :literal:`'showWestergaardParse'` can be used if the source consists of only one line.
-It will display the layered representation of a parse line that Westergaard used in his book.
+It will display the parse(s) of a line using the layered form of representation that Westergaard used in his book.
 [This option is not yet functional.]

 If one or more lines in the source cannot be parsed (i.e., if there are syntax errors),